Chris-McGonigle/conversion-compendium/README.md

 ## Credits

-1. I viewed numerous Youtube Tutorials to assist in the production of the temperature conversion module, but specifically videos by [Parvat Computer Technology](https://www.youtube.com/watch?v=nW7vQ5h6_Yk), [Geek Tutorials](https://youtu.be/z-0CmOQAD2k), [NetSecProf](https://youtu.be/T67WzZ2HPpI) and [Dexter Learning](https://youtu.be/pCOkIMm2t70) were the most useful in the production for this section.
+1. I viewed numerous Youtube Tutorials to assist in the production of the temperature conversion module, but specifically videos by [Parvat Computer Technology](https://www.youtube.com/watch?v=nW7vQ5h6_Yk), [Geek Tutorials](https://youtu.be/z-0CmOQAD2k), [NetSecProf](https://youtu.be/T67WzZ2HPpI) and [Dexter Learning](https://youtu.be/pCOkIMm2t70) were the most useful in the production of this section.

 2. An article on [Automate the Boring Stuff](https://automatetheboringstuff.com/2e/chapter8/) introduced me to the [PyInputPlus](https://pyinputplus.readthedocs.io/en/latest/) third party module which was created and is maintained by Al Sweigart.
 This module handles all of the user input validation for the interface.